 I am quite sure there is a not insubstantial influence on the work I have been doing from of the hundreds of hours I spent recording Melbourne Street art and curating and posting it on this site.
 It was likely also the rite of passage that lead me back to expressing ideas and feelings visually.
 Although, spending the past year working in an administrative role in the RMIT School of Art probably had something to do with this as well!

-You can see a few examples of what I have been doing below, or explore the whole gallery at my instagram account.
+You can see a few examples of what I have been doing below.

 Saturday, February 23, 2013